Metalcore: Precursors: 1980s

-Origins: 1990s
+Origins: late 1980s and 1990s

 Integrity in Tokyo, Japan in 2017.

 One of the earliest metalcore scenes was that of Cleveland, Ohio.
 Fronted by Integrity and Ringworm, the sound of bands in the scene was distinctly darker than what the genre would become.
+Jorge Martins of Ultimate Guitar stated that some of these acts "fused Slayer-based assaulting riffs with Pantera-leaning plummeting breakdowns and punk's ferocity and ethics, and a whole new beast was formed."
 Integrity's debut album Those Who Fear Tomorrow (1991) merged hardcore with apocalyptic lyrics and metal's guitar solos and chugging riffs to create one of the primeval albums in the genre.
 Revolver magazine writer Elis Enis stated that the album "influenced practically every breakdown that's been recorded since".
 Whereas, Ringworm's debut The Promise (1993) made use of a style closer to crossover thrash while also putting a heavy emphasis on breakdowns.
 The term "holy terror" refers to this specific style of metalcore which Integrity and Ringworm pioneered.
 The style is typified by soaring guitar leads, gravelly vocals and lyrics discussing western esotericism.

 Philadelphia's Starkweather were also an important early metalcore band, with their album Crossbearer (1992) which merged early metal's grooves and dark atmospheres with elements of hardcore.
 Rorschach also pioneered a distinctly dissonant and noise-influence niche into this early metalcore sound, which would go on to define noisecore and mathcore.